Stuck in Wageningen for the summer?

 So why not take the summer and learn the basics in a language that your friends speak?

-One of the best things about Wageningen University, which many bloggers have addressed (see here and here) is the international community.
+One of the best things about Wageningen University, which many bloggers have addressed (see here and online essay scorer) is the international community.
 So why not take the summer and learn the basics in a language that your friends speak?
 They will be amazed and overjoyed when they come back and hear the results of your hard work (or they will laugh at your terrible pronunciation but hopefully appreciate the effort anyway).